graybeal/cf-conventions/FAQ.md

 <a name="why"></a>
 ### Why did we want yet another netCDF convention?
 The existing conventions were (and are) typically much less robust for describing the syntax and semantics of netCDF data.
 The motivation for developing CF was the need for extra features not found in netCDF or COARDS.
-These include conventions for grid-cell boundaries, horizontal grids other than latitudeÐlongitude, recording common statistical operations, standardised identification of physical quantities, non-spatiotemporal axes, climatological statistics and data compression.
+These include conventions for grid-cell boundaries, horizontal grids other than latitudeï¿½longitude, recording common statistical operations, standardised identification of physical quantities, non-spatiotemporal axes, climatological statistics and data compression.

 <a name="who"></a>
 ### Who manages the CF conventions?